b1ackviking/cpp-project-template/README.md

 and use an administrator's token with repository access in the CI.
 Go to your account *Settings* -> *Developer settings* -> *Personal access tokens* to generate a token and set it in the repository *Settings* -> *Secrets* as an `ADMIN_TOKEN`.

+### Clean the `.git-blame-ignore-revs` file

+The `.git-blame-ignore-revs` file contains commit SHAs that you may want to skip while viewing the git blame on GitHub as if using `git blame --ignore-revs-file=.git-blame-ignore-revs`.

 ### Start the project